E2415Matt/matt-pb-public-repo/git-practices-for-daily-use.md

+Git Practices For Daily Use

-In this article we will learn basic principals about version control and we will carry out a simple git practise together.
+In this article we will learn basic principles about version control, and we will carry out a simple git practise together.

 What is version control?
 Version control in software engineering is known as source control.
 It is the methods used by software development and IT operations teams to track and manage changes to software and documentation.
-Multi player collaboration requires coordination and forces teams to record what modifications done when and by hwom so that possible confusions can be avoided, in case of failures old versions of the code can be recyled and DevOps teams can achieve development time reduction and increase deployment success rate.
+Multi player collaboration requires coordination and forces teams to record what modifications done when and by who so that possible confusions can be avoided, in case of failures old versions of the code can be re cycled and DevOps teams can achieve development time reduction and increase deployment success rate.
 Versioning also allows many teams to work on same software package's several different features concurrently.

 What is Git?
-Git is a free and open source version control system designed to handle every software development projects from smallest to largest with speed, reliability and efficiency.
-Originall developed by Linus Torvalds, widely used individuals and organisations since it's release in 2005. `please go to https://git-scm.com/about for more information about git.
+Git is a free and open-source version control system designed to handle every software development projects from smallest to largest with speed, reliability and efficiency.
+Original developed by Linus Torvalds, widely used individuals and organisations since its release in 2005.
+Please go to https://git-scm.com/about for more information about git.

 To start using Git please go to https://git-scm.com/downloads to download.
-Please choose your computer's operating system and follow the step by step simple instructions on the page.
-Once you succesfully downloaded Git on your computer you good to go.
+Please choose your computer's operating system and follow the step-by-step simple instructions on the page.
+Once you successfully downloaded Git on your computer you good to go.

 Before start using Git please ensure to configure your info as follows:
 $ git config --global user.name "<Your Name>"